-Many people never read their UCC e-mail - however, if you intend to become a member of any groups, it's important that you either read it using a mail client (including our Webmail system10), or forward it somewhere else (like a Gmail account).
+If you intend to become a member of any groups, it's important that you either read your UCC mail using a mail client (including our Webmail system), or forward it somewhere else (like a Gmail account).
 To forward your e-mail, create a .forward file in your home directory and enter your preferred e-mail address in it.